Cloud physics: Satellite-based remote sensing

-Icing

 Another vital property is the icing characteristic of various cloud genus types at various altitudes, which can have great impact on the safety of flying.
 The methodologies used to determine these characteristics include using CloudSat data for the analysis and retrieval of icing conditions, the location of clouds using cloud geometric and reflectivity data, the identification of cloud types using cloud classification data, and finding vertical temperature distribution along the CloudSat track (GFS).

 The range of temperatures that can give rise to icing conditions is defined according to cloud types and altitude levels:

 Low-level stratocumulus and stratus can cause icing at a temperature range of 0 to -10 °C.

 For mid-level altocumulus and altostratus, the range is 0 to -20 °C.

 Vertical or multi-level cumulus, cumulonimbus, and nimbostatus, create icing at a range of 0 to -25 °C.

 High-level cirrus, cirrocumulus, and cirrostratus generally cause no icing because they are made mostly of ice crystals colder than -25 °C.

-Cohesion and dissolution

-There are forces throughout the homosphere (which includes the troposphere, stratosphere, and mesosphere) that can impact the structural integrity of a cloud.
-It has been speculated that as long as the air remains saturated, the natural force of cohesion that hold the molecules of a substance together may act to keep the cloud from breaking up.
-However, this speculation has a logical flaw in that the water droplets in the cloud are not in contact with each other and therefore not satisfying the condition required for the intermolecular forces of cohesion to act.
-Dissolution of the cloud can occur when the process of adiabatic cooling ceases and upward lift of the air is replaced by subsidence.
-This leads to at least some degree of adiabatic warming of the air which can result in the cloud droplets or crystals turning back into invisible water vapor.
-Stronger forces such as wind shear and downdrafts can impact a cloud, but these are largely confined to the troposphere where nearly all the Earth's weather takes place.
-A typical cumulus cloud weighs about 500 metric tons, or 1.1 million pounds, the weight of 100 elephants.

 Models

+There are three main modeling approaches for simulating the dynamics of sizes of particles in clouds, which can be classified as either Eulerian or Lagriangian in terms of formulation of dynamics in particle attribute space: